MezereonXP/dataset-distillation/README.md

-# Improving Dataset Distillation
+# Soft-Label Dataset Distillation and Text Dataset Distillation

 [Paper](https://arxiv.org/abs/1910.02551)

 This repo is a fork of the [PyTorch](https://pytorch.org) implementation of [Dataset Distillation](https://ssnl.github.io/dataset_distillation).
 The original authors distill the knowledge of tens of thousands of images into a few synthetic training images called *distilled images*.
-We extend their implementation with new features like soft-label dataset distillation and text dataset distillation as described in [Improving Dataset Distillation](https://arxiv.org/abs/1910.02551)
+We extend their implementation with new features like soft-label dataset distillation and text dataset distillation as described in [Soft-Label Dataset Distillation and Text Dataset Distillation](https://arxiv.org/abs/1910.02551)

 (a): On MNIST, 10 soft-label distilled images can train a standard LeNet with a fixed initialization to 96% test accuracy (compared to 99% when fully trained).
 On CIFAR10, 100 soft-label distilled images can train a deep network with fixed initialization to 60% test accuracy (compared to 80% when fully trained).